pgaston/SmartForms/README.md

 # git

 git add -A
-git commit -a "new stuff"
+git commit -a -m "new stuff"
 git push

 # SmartForms